Maggi64/moderndash/README.md

 - `npm run dev` => Start the dev server

 The website can be rendered for production with `npm run build:docs` from the project root.

+### VSCode Settings
+Some folders are hidden by default you can make them visible by editing `.vscode/settings.json`.
+This repo comes with recommended extensions you can install to improve your dev experience for this project.